wanyi2882/Assignment-1/README.md

 ### 3. Comprehensive Feature List
 1. A search bar where the user can enter their postal code to search for pre-schools near the mentioned postal code

-2. User can filter to see pre-schools which aare 'SPARK Certified' on the map
+2. User can filter to see pre-schools which are 'SPARK Certified' on the map

 3. User can also filter to see the pre-schools which are within 100 metres, 500metres and 1 Kilometre distance from the searched postal code on the map

 4. A draggable marker which can bring user to another location on the map

-5. User can do a comparison between two pre-schools
+5. User can do a comparison between two pre-schools by clicking on the "Add to Compare" button in the popup

 ### 4. Structure of Website